Navigation

 About female infertility

-Getting pregnant (conceiving) happens quickly for some people, but for others it can sometimes take a while.
+Getting pregnant (conceiving) happens quickly for some people.
+But for others, it can sometimes take a while.
 If you don’t get pregnant straightaway, there’s normally no need to worry.
-But, if you haven’t managed to get pregnant after a year or two of trying, it could be a sign of fertility problems for you or your partner, or sometimes for both of you.
+But if you haven’t managed to get pregnant after a year or two of trying, it could be a sign of fertility problems.
+These problems may be for you, your partner or both of you.

 Causes of female infertility

 There are many reasons why you may have trouble getting pregnant.
-But sometimes doctors can’t find any cause even after they have done investigations.
+This could be a problem with your ovaries, womb (uterus) or fallopian tubes.
+But sometimes doctors can’t find any cause, even after they’ve done some tests and scans.
 This is called unexplained infertility.

-Your fertility naturally declines as you get older, particularly after 35.
-This is because you produce fewer eggs and the quality of them isn’t usually as good.
+Your fertility naturally declines as you get older, particularly after the age of 35.
+This is because you produce fewer eggs, and their quality usually isn’t as good.

 Symptoms of female infertility

-Infertility doesn’t cause any specific symptoms, other than not getting pregnant.
-But if there’s a medical condition that’s the cause of infertility, then you may have symptoms.
-This includes conditions, such as polycystic ovary syndrome (PCOS), endometriosis, fibroids or an infection.
+Infertility doesn’t cause any specific symptoms other than not getting pregnant.
+But if a medical condition is causing infertility, you may have some symptoms.
+These conditions include:

-If you have any of the following symptoms, go and see your GP.
+If you have the following symptoms, speak to your GP:

 Common questions

-Your GP will ask you how long you’ve been trying for a baby and whether you’ve had any problems with sex.
-They may ask you about your periods, your lifestyle and your medical history, including about:
+Your GP will ask you how long you’ve been trying for a baby and if you’ve had any problems with sex.
+They may also ask you about:

 Initial tests

-• a blood test, to check your hormone levels and whether you’re ovulating (your body is releasing eggs each month)
+• do a blood test to check your hormone levels and if you’re ovulating (your body is releasing eggs each month)

-Your GP may suggest you have a transvaginal ultrasound scan to check your ovaries, womb and fallopian tubes.
-A consultant doctor or sonographer (a healthcare professional with training in using ultrasound) will put a slim ultrasound probe into your vagina to see inside your pelvis.
+Your GP may also suggest you have a transvaginal ultrasound scan to check your ovaries, womb and fallopian tubes.
+A consultant doctor or sonographer (a healthcare professional trained to use ultrasound) will carry out this test.
+They will put a slim ultrasound probe into your vagina to see inside your pelvis.

 Further tests

-• Hysterosalpingography (HSG) – or hysterosalpingo-contrast-ultrasonography (HyCoSy).
-These tests help to show whether your fallopian tubes are blocked and whether your womb (uterus) looks normal.
+• Hysterosalpingography (HSG) or hysterosalpingo-contrast-ultrasonography (HyCoSy).
+These tests help to show if your fallopian tubes are blocked and if your womb looks normal.

 • A laparoscopy and dye.
-This is a surgical procedure that uses a thin telescope, called a laparoscope, to look at your fallopian tubes, ovaries and womb.
-Your doctor might suggest this test if they think you may have a condition, such as endometriosis, that’s causing your fertility problems.
+This surgical procedure uses a thin telescope, called a laparoscope, to look at your fallopian tubes, ovaries and womb.
+Your doctor might suggest this test if they think a condition such as endometriosis is causing your fertility problems.

 Your doctor may also offer you tests to check your ovarian reserve.
-This is a measure of the potential of your ovaries to produce eggs.
+This measures how likely your ovaries are to produce eggs.
 It’s used to predict how well you may respond to IVF (in-vitro fertilisation).

 Self-help for female infertility

 • If you smoke, stop.
-Ask your GP to refer you to a stop smoking service for help.
+Ask a pharmacist or your GP about the best way to give up smoking .

 • If you’re overweight, losing some weight may help.
 If you have a body mass index (BMI) of 30 or over, losing weight is likely to increase your chances of getting pregnant.

-• If you’re underweight, with a BMI of less than 19, and your periods aren’t regular, then gaining weight is likely to help you get pregnant.
+• If you’re underweight with a BMI of less than 19 and your periods aren’t regular, gaining weight is likely to help you get pregnant.

 Try our BMI calculator and ask your doctor about your score and how it may affect your chances of getting pregnant.

-Trying to get pregnant can be very stressful, especially if it’s taking longer than you had expected.
-This can affect your relationships and your sex life, which can make getting pregnant more difficult too.
+Trying to get pregnant can be very stressful, especially if it’s taking longer than you expected.
+This can affect your relationships and your sex life.
+It can make getting pregnant more difficult too.
 Where possible, do what you can to reduce your stress levels.
-You might find it helps to speak to a counsellor.
+It may help to speak to a counsellor.

 Preserving fertility

-If you need to preserve your eggs for medical reasons, you may be able to go through the NHS but it can depend on where you live.
-But if you are doing it because you’re not ready to start a family, you'll need to pay for private treatment.
-Ask your GP about what’s available to you.
+If you need to preserve your eggs for medical reasons, you may be able to do so through the NHS.
+But this can depend on where you live.
+If you’re doing it because you’re not ready to start a family, you'll need to pay for private treatment.
+Ask your GP what’s available to you.

 If you decide to store your eggs, you may be offered some counselling to talk things through.